spectralliaisons/gps-tracker/README.md

 - <del>[ ] can scroll touchscreen by 'dragging' (WON'T DO: Adafruit TFT display draws too slowly for this!)</del>
 - [X] can zoom in/out (display units change from feet to miles when zoomed out sufficiently)
 - [X] concentric circles centered on user location denoting distances
+- [ ] SD card not required for displaying battery and GPS data

 ## materials